tpadoan/TCWB/README.md

 Some symbols can be omitted in certain circumstances.
 For instance, after propositions the parenthesis are not need if *Vars* is empty.
 Another example is that you do not need to put the symbol ‘<’ after empty *Depends*.
 Also, when specifying the label for an action in modal connectives, a useful wildcard is the symbol ‘_’ which means *any label*.

-It is fundamental to respect the grammar, in particular to correctly parenthesize formulae.
+It is fundamental to comply with the grammar, in particular to correctly parenthesize formulae.

 Some examples of formulae are:
 ```